Sandia National Laboratories: Self-guided bullet

 On January 30, 2012, Sandia announced that it successfully test-fired a self-guided dart that can hit targets at 2000 m.
 The dart is 4 inch long, has its center of gravity at the nose, and is made to be fired from a small-caliber smoothbore gun.
 It is kept straight in flight by four electromagnetically actuated fins encased in a plastic puller sabot that falls off when the dart leaves the bore.
 The dart cannot be fired from conventional rifled barrels because the gyroscopic stability provided by rifling grooves for regular bullets would prevent the self-guided bullet from reliably turning towards a target when in flight, so fins are responsible for stabilizing rather than spinning.
 A laser designator marks a target, which is tracked by the dart's optical sensor and 8-bit CPU.
-The guided projectile is kept cheap because it does not need an inertial measurement unit, since its small size allows it to make the fast corrections necessary without the aid of an IMU.
+Its small size allows it to make corrections quickly without an inertial measurement unit, which keeps its cost down.
 The natural body frequency of the bullet is about 30 hertz, so corrections can be made 30 times per second in flight.
 Muzzle velocity with commercial gunpowder is 2400 ft/s (Mach 2.1), but military customized gunpowder can increase its speed and range.
 Computer modeling shows that a standard bullet would miss a target at 1000 m by 9.8 yd, while an equivalent guided bullet would hit within 8 in.
 Accuracy increases as distances get longer, since the bullet's motions settle more the longer it is in flight.

 Supercomputers

-List of supercomputers that have been operated by or resided at Sandia:
+Since 1990s, the Sandia National Laboratories has been home and site of high-performance and supercomputers in the United States: